 Rate Volume Analysis.
-The following table analyzes the dollar amount of changes in interest income and interest expense for major components of interest-earning assets and interest-bearing liabilities.
-The table shows the amount of the change in interest income or expense caused by either changes in outstanding balances (volume) or changes in interest rates.
+The following tables analyze the dollar amount of changes in interest income and interest expense for major components of interest-earning assets and interest-bearing liabilities.
+The tables show the amount of the change in interest income or expense caused by either changes in outstanding balances (volume) or changes in interest rates.
 The effect of a change in volume is measured by applying the average rate during the first period to the volume change between the two periods.
 The effect of changes in rate is measured by applying the change in rate between the two periods to the average volume during the first period.
-Changes attributable to both rate and volume, which cannot be segregated, have been allocated proportionately to the absolute value of the change due to volume and the change due to rate.